---HHA will verify the value and income from assets using the applicable verification hierarchy.
+HHA will verify the value and income from assets using the applicable verification hierarchy.

-Upon HUD approval, aApplicants and existing participants will be allowed tomay self-certify asset value and income when the market value of the household's assets is \$50,000 or below.
+Applicants and existing participants may self-certify asset value and income when the market value of the household's assets is \$50,000 or below.
 When the market value of the asset is greater than \$50,000, HHA will verify the market value of the asset using the verification hierarchy.
 Each household will be required to complete one asset self-certification at admission and at each regular recertification.
 Third-party verification of assets every 3 years is not required.

-See the definition of Net Family Assets in Definitions Of Terms Used In This Administrative PlanDEFINITIONS OF TERMS USED IN THIS ADMINISTRATIVE PLAN for what is excluded from assets.
+See DEFINITIONS OF TERMS USED IN THIS ADMINISTRATIVE PLAN for what is excluded from assets.